khenriks/mp3fs/README.md

 the FLAC or Ogg Vorbis file.
 They are located at the start and end of the file respectively.

-A special optimisation is made so that applicatins which scan for id3v1 tags do not have to wait for the whole file to be transcoded before reading the tag.
+A special optimisation is made so that applications which scan for id3v1 tags do not have to wait for the whole file to be transcoded before reading the tag.
 This *dramatically* speeds up such applications.